What is a family report and how is it used?

 Who will tell my child about the court’s decision?

-The report writer and the independent children’s lawyer may explain the outcome to your child when the court has made their final decision.
+Usually the parents explain the court’s decision to the children.
+In some instances, the report writer and the independent children’s lawyer may explain the outcome to your children when the court has made its final decision.

-What if I have questions about the report or the report writer?
+What if I have concerns about the report or the report writer?

 What if I have concerns about my safety?